Skip to main content

 Shows the structured LLM response being processed and validated.

-OpenAI returns the metadata fields with confidence scores and generation rationale.This structured JSON response adheres to our defined schemas.py, reducing hallucinations, alignment warnings, and pre/post-ambles.
+OpenAI returns the metadata fields with confidence scores and generation rationale.This structured JSON response adheres to our defined schema, reducing hallucinations, alignment warnings, and pre/post-ambles.

 7